Urhengulas/2022-ss-parallel-programming/README.md

 ## Why?

 The goal of this is to understand how different design decisions impact the performance under different workloads.
-The implementations are very similar overall, but differ in the amount of queues and threads, and depending on that the usage or not-usage of mutexes.
+The implementations are very similar overall but differ in the amount of queues and threads, and depending on that the usage or not-usage of mutexes.
 They are by no means optimized and should not end up in any production system.
 Below I will briefly describe them.

 ## How?